 Care should be taken in selecting gloves and other protective clothing as different solvents affect the materials from which they are made in different ways.
 Some solvents may, for example, pass through some glove materials in a very short time.
-Table 4 guides the selection of appropriate gloves:
+Table 4 guides on the selection of appropriate gloves:

-Table 4 Selection of gloves
+Table 4: Selection of gloves

-Chemical handled Glove Material Acetone Butyl, Nitrile, Neoprene, Laminate film Hexane or White petrol Nitrile, Neoprene, Viton Isopropyl alcohol Nitrile, Neoprene, Butyl, Viton Methylene dichloride Nitrile, for light exposures (splashes), Viton, PVA will damage all natural and synthetic glove materials
+Chemical Glove Material Hexane or White petrol Nitrile, Neoprene, Viton Isopropyl alcohol Nitrile, Neoprene, Butyl, Viton Methylene dichloride Nitrile, for light exposures (splashes), Viton, PVA will damage all natural and synthetic glove materials